Competition

 obstructs a person exercising a power conferred by Article 29 or Article 30,

-shall be guilty of an offence and liable to a fine.[8]
+commits an offence and is liable to a fine.[50]

 (4) In proceedings against

-a person for an offence under paragraph (3)(a) it shall be a defence for
+a person for an offence under paragraph (3)(a) it is a defence for the

 32 Privilege